-New Cold War: US Marines' Norway war games
+New cold war: US Marines' Norway war games

 It's all role-play, of course -- the maneuvers are part of a training exercise, but one jarringly imbued with the new reality along NATO's northernmost border with Russia.

-Some 300 US Marines are due to be based permanently in Norway from January as part of a package of measures intended to reassure one of NATO's most easterly members.
+Some 300 US Marines are due to be based in Norway on a rotational basis from January, for a year, as part of a package of measures intended to reassure one of NATO's most easterly members.

 Although they'll be about 1,000 kilometers (621 miles) from the border, the plan is for them to bolster the readiness of new "pre-positioned" tanks and weaponry stored throughout the year in underground caves.